A quick guide on cleaning and maintaining your Valor gas fireplace

 One of the by-products of the combustion process in a gas appliance is a mineral which can show up as a white film on the ceramic glass of the viewing door.
 The composition of the deposit varies with location and time.
 It is believed to be associated with the varying sulphur content of the gas.
 You may have the problem intermittently.

 We have consulted with ceramic glass manufacturers and they cannot offer a definitive solution to this problem.
 Dealers have tried various cleaning products with varying results.
-The following are recommendations only and are not meant to guarantee results:
+This is a problem beyond our control and is not covered under warranty.

 Always securely replace the window and the barrier screen before lighting.
 Ensure that you DO NOT USE Windex or ammonia based cleaners to clean the window.

 Our barrier screens are easy to clean, simply use a soft brush to get rid of dust and grime.

 The matte cast iron parts can be brushed clean.
 The enamelled cast iron parts can be cleaned with mild soap and water then dried with a lint-free soft cloth.

 Clean the concrete stove body or surround trim by dusting down the surface regularly with a soft brush and occasionally follow up with a wipe over with a wet cloth.
 A sealer has been applied to the surface, no alcohol/solvent based cleaning agents nor polishes should be used.

 Dry stains can be removed using a white or light colored cloth with mild soap and warm water when the material is cool, then dried immediately.
 If the stain is hard to remove, use a white or light colored synthetic scrub pad (not steel wool) and dry immediately.
 In case of an accidental spill, soak up the liquid immediately with a dry cloth and follow up with a wipe down with a wet cloth.